-Biomedical Science deals with the scientific basis of health and disease in humans and animals, and is currently the most rapidly developing area in biological science.
+Biomedical Science encompasses the scientific basis of health and disease in humans and animals.
+It is currently the most rapidly developing area in biological science.

-Research-led training in biomedical science is seen as an important part of New Zealand’s development as a knowledge-based economy.
-Dealing with health and disease in humans and animals, this rapidly developing area in basic biological science also attracts a lot of public interest.
-It has stimulated growth in a wide range of industries including medical research, pharmaceuticals, veterinary science and agriculture.
+Research-led training in biomedical science is an important element of New Zealand’s development as a knowledge-based economy.
+Dealing with health and disease in humans and animals, this rapidly evolvong area attracts a lot of public interest.
+It has stimulated growth in a wide range of industries, including medical research, pharmaceuticals, veterinary science and agriculture.

 Biomedical Science offers a strong foundation for a number of professional careers, including medicine, pharmacy, optometry and medical imaging.
 You can specialise in areas such as:

 - Cancer Biology and Therapeutics

 - Cardiovascular Biology

 If you are interested in emerging areas of basic medical science, such as genomics, microbiology and neuroscience, and their applications to improve human and animal health, then this programme could be for you.

 Biomedical Science equips students for a wide range of opportunities in scientific industries or the health sector.
 You could find work in a biomedical or biotechnology company as a scientific officer or technician, or alternatively work as a science teacher, science writer or a biomedical researcher in a university or government agency such as a Crown Research Institute.
 Many honours graduates in Biomedical Science will move on to careers as research leaders after further graduate training.